Cosplay is an awesome hobby but sometimes newcomers are intimidated because they think all the materials are really expensive.

 Here is also a video of the making of:

 A better example might be the progress of my Erazer Girl.
 As you see, I always just wrap myself in plastic wrap and duct tape, draw the shapes I need on, cut them out, glue them together and bring them into shape.
 It’s a pretty simple technique, which you can apply for pretty much every armor piece you want to create.

-Here is detailed making of video of the entire costume if want like to see more:
+Here is also a detailed making of video of the costume if you like to see more:

-And finally here is another shoulder piece – this time with a fancy paint job.
+Here is another shoulder piece – this time with a fancy paint job.
 I simply applied a bumpy texture with some latex and texture paste, painted it black and rubbed it carefully with the wax paint Rub’n’Buff.
 The result looked just like metal, despite of being simply foam!
-You’ll find a more detailed tutorial in my latest Advanced Painting Book!
+You’ll find a more detailed tutorial in my latest Advanced Painting book!

 A cheap alternative is latex milk.
 It’s a natural product, can be brushed on and is completely non toxic.
 If you apply it with a brush, you might create little flakes in your priming coat so be careful.
-If you like to have a super smooth base for your paint job, latex probably isn’t the right solution unless you filter it and spray it on with a critter gun.
-You also need special colors to paint latex.
+If you like to have a super smooth base for your paint job, latex probably isn’t the right solution for you unless you spray it on with a critter gun.

 Something I really like is actually Flexbond, which seems to be a mix of latex and white glue.
 It’s works basically like simple white glue, though it dries out flexible.
 This means your paint won’t chip of anymore and you don’t need to worry about cracks in your armor.
 Clearly a good alternative if you don’t like latex or Plasti Dip.
 You’ll get Flexbond in Europe from cosplayshop.be and in the US and Canada from cosplaysupplies.com.

 I actually uploaded a video comparing different primers for EVA foam: